Medical expert of the article

 - serum albumin;

-- whey protein electrophoresis;
+- serum protein electrophoresis;

-- a trialmic test.
+- sublimate test.

 - anti-HCV (antibodies to the hepatitis C virus).

-Additional instrumental research
+Additional instrumental studies

 Oral or intravenous cholecystography.
-A significant result of the study can be considered a "disconnected" gallbladder (extrahepatic bile ducts are contrasted, and the bladder is not detected), which indicates obliteration or blockage of the cystic duct.
+A significant result of the study can be considered a "disconnected" gallbladder (extrahepatic bile ducts are contrasted, and the bladder is not determined), which indicates obliteration or blockage of the cystic duct.

 Differential diagnosis of cholelithiasis

-Yellow colic must be differentiated from the following conditions:
+Biliary colic must be differentiated from the following conditions: